samsalisbury/psyringe/README.md

 	// First inject app-scoped things into the controller... if err := appScopedSyringe.Inject(&controller); err != nil {
 		w.WriterHeader(500)
-		fmt.Fprintf(w, "Error injecting app-scoped objects: %s", err) return
+		fmt.Fprintf(w, "Error injecting app-scoped values: %s", err) return
 	}
 	// Then inject request-scoped things...
 Later injections beat earlier
 	// ones, in case both syringes inject the same type.
 	// Note the use of Clone() here.
 That is important, as once you call
-	// Inject on a syringe, it uses up all its constructors, and replaces
+	// Inject on a syringe, it uses up all the invoked constructors, and
-	// them with pre-made objects.
+	// replaces them with their constructed values.
+Clone() creates a
+	// bytewise copy of the syringe value at this point, copying all
+	// values that it has realised so far, as well as any constructors
-	if err := requestSyringe.Clone().Inject(&controller); err != nil {
+	// that are still needed to construct as-yet unrealised values. if err := requestSyringe.Clone().Inject(&controller); err != nil {
 		w.WriterHeader(500)
-		fmt.Fprintf(w, "Error injecting request-scoped objects: %s", err) return
+		fmt.Fprintf(w, "Error injecting request-scoped values: %s", err) return
 	}
 	controller.HandleRequest(w, r)